Jucys-Murphy elements for Soergel bimodules: Applications of the sum formula.

 We indicate in this section, via an example, how to apply formula ({\ref{sumformGR}}) to obtain decomposition numbers for $ A_{{\pi}}$.
 This is parallel to Jantzen's original calculations for Verma modules and just as in the original setting, the sum formula only gives complete information on the decomposition numbers in certain small cases.

-The comparison with Verma modules is strengthened by the following analogue for $ A_{{\pi}}$ of the fact that homomorphisms between Verma modules are injective, even in positive characteristic.
-The proof of this fact relies however on the PBW-Theorem and the construction of Verma modules as induced modules from a Borel subalgebra and so it does not carry over to the present $ A_{{\pi}}$-setting.
-To prove the statement in the $ A_{{\pi}}$-setting one relies on results of D. Plaza, [P].
+The comparison with Verma modules is strengthened by the following analogue for $ A_{{\pi}}$ of the fact that homomorphisms between Verma modules are injective.
+For Verma modules this is a consequence of the PBW-Theorem together with the definition of Verma modules as induced modules from a Borel subalgebra.
+In the $ A_{{\pi}}$-setting, these notions and results are not available and so one must argue in a different way to prove the injectivity.
+We shall rely on a result of D. Plaza, see \cite{P}.